AllStarLink/ASL3-Manual/docs/user-guide/known-issues-diffs.md

 # Known Issues and Differences With Legacy Versions
-As discussed in [What's New?](whats-new.md), AllStarLink v3 is a gigantic leap forward in platform and software ecosystem.
+As discussed in [Important Considerations](whats-new.md), AllStarLink v3 is a gigantic leap forward in platform and software ecosystem.

 Many things are different in modern versions of Linux, Asterisk, and more.